pyta-uoft/pyta/docs/checkers/index.md

 class Cat(Animal):
-    """A class that represents a cat, a type of animal""" def __init__(self) -> None:
+    """A class that represents a cat"""
+    def __init__(self) -> None:
         super().__init__()
         print('This is a cat')